Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 Working With Fear

-Fear is a part of being human and whether we like it or not, is our lifelong companion.
-Although it is tempting to ignore, repress or control fear, by instead choosing to work with it, we can harness fear’s potential and learn to live together in harmony.
+Fear is a part of being human and whether we like it or not, it is our lifelong companion.
+While it is tempting to ignore or repress our fear, through choosing to work with it we can harness fear’s potential.

-By keeping in mind that the overall purpose of fear is to protect us, fear can be approached as an ally, instead of an uninvited guest to be gotten rid of.
+By keeping in mind that the overall purpose of fear is to protect us, fear can be approached as an ally, instead of an uninvited guest.

 Here are five key elements in working with fear.